-To think, Michael practically had to twist my arm to get me to buy it during my first visit to the iconically beautiful madhouse of books of love, Shakespeare & Company Bookstore at 37 Rue de la Bûcherie, Paris.
+To think, Michael practically had to twist my arm to get me to buy it during our first visit this time around to the iconic and beautiful madhouse of books.
+There’s no place quite like Shakespeare & Company Bookstore at 37 Rue de la Bûcherie, Paris.
 I hemmed and I hawed.
-The price would put it somewhere in the vicinity of extravagant as a self-purchase and I really rung my hands over it.
+The price would put it somewhere in the vicinity of extravagant as a self-purchase and I really wrung my hands over it.
 Should I?
 Shouldn’t I?
 In the end, Michael prevailed.
 He talked me into purchasing the thing I MOST wanted to purchase in all the store.

 I HAVE NO REGRETS.
 Such a beautiful rambling read through the history of my favourite international bookstore, which also, itself, has a tendency to ramble through space and time.